 The power supply header to the motherboard appears missing, at least there are dangling leads there.
 Also, the 'CALIBRATION' toggle on the back (which was optional) is not there.
 There appears to be a loose wire there.
 This toggle was not installed on all Banana's.
 I only mention it as there are holes drilled in the hull that are unpopulated.'
 He also kindly emailed a copy of the voice board schematics, which we will print out and include with the Banana.

 All electrical items sold in VEMIA are deemed to be trade sales.
 No warranty of electrical safety is given or implied.
 Many items are vintage and would not pass current electrical safety standards.
 It is the responsibility of the buyer to ensure that items are safe to use in their future environment - if necessary by using the services of a professional.

 The following section gives you the prices as well as shipment and payment conditions associated with the item.
 Payment is always requested in GBP.
 Converted price is shown for information and converted with Sphere standard currency rate.

 Shipment and Payment links gives you access to an extended description of our rating :

-Note that conversion rates were last adjusted on 22 February 2019.
+Note that conversion rates were last adjusted on 30 October 2019.
 They are there to give you a rough guide to the bid price in your currency.
 Please check for a more up-to-date conversion at http://www.x-rates.com/calculator.html.
-The bid price will be the actual price in pounds at the moment the auction closes.
+The bid price will be the actual price in pounds (GBP) at the moment the auction closes.
 This will be roughly converted to your currency for your information.

-For technical reasons, we are unable at the moment to update the conversion from GBP to Euro, although it has changed by well over 10%.
-If you are in the euro zone please check the current rate at http://www.x-rates.com/calculator.html.
+For technical reasons, we are unable to update the conversion from GBP to Euro during the auction, although it has changed by well over 10%.
+If you are in the euro zone please check the current rate at http://www.x-rates.com/calculator.html